 Even the free Spacelift tier offers some enterprise features, making it a real game-changer for most users.

 This tier also offers a Datadog integration you can leverage to take observability to the next level inside Spacelift.
 Read more about it here.
-Other integrations can be easily built by following the same approach with our notification policy.
+Other integrations can be easily built by following the same approach as our notification policy.

 Enterprise tier and self-hosted